Skip advert

 Warranty

 Like all Skoda models, the Enyaq is guaranteed for three years or 60,000 miles, whichever comes first.
 It’s worth noting that Kia and Hyundai, as well as MG and some other manufacturers, offer warranties of up to seven years.
-The Toyota bZ4X even offers up to ten years of coverage, provided you get the car serviced at a main dealer.
-But every version of the Enyaq, like most new electric cars, comes with a separate eight-year/100,000-mile battery warranty, protecting the health of the battery for as long as most first owners will keep the car.
+The Toyota bZ4X even offers up to 10 years of coverage, provided you get the car serviced at a main dealer.
+But every version of the Enyaq, like most new electric cars, comes with a separate eight-year/100,000-mile battery warranty, protecting the health of the power pack for as long as most first owners will keep the car.

 Servicing